 Medical careers generally have high employment rates, above median salary potential and are growing faster than average too.
 Medical certificate training programs are usually found at community colleges and trade schools but they are sometimes found at hospitals and you can even train on the job for some.

-High paying medical jobs with a little time in school
+High paying medical jobs after a little time in school

 The actual length of time of any program depends on the school you attend and the class load you can handle.
 A couple of these programs can be completed quicker than 3 months.

-In classroom or online CMA training programs take as little as 6 weeks to complete.
+In classroom or online certified medical assistant training programs take as little as 6 weeks to complete an accelerated program.
 CMA training can be built upon and can lead to more advanced degrees if you choose.
 The median pay of a medical assistant is $32,480 per year according to BLS.
 Find an accredited medical assistant school.

 How Long it Takes to Become a Medical Assistant